Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 When to Heal

-The heal potion is most valuable in the early game.
+The healing potion is most valuable in the early game.
 Saving a key Villager (like the Seer or Doctor) can swing the entire game.
 But if the Werewolves target someone you're less sure about, it might be worth holding.

 Don't panic-heal on the first night.
 If you're unsure, save it for a round where losing that player would be devastating.